By Dr. Bob McCauley

 Carrots

-A study in the Journal of Agricultural and Food Chemistry carrot-1found that cooking carrots increased the amount of beta carotene, a compound that is part of the carotenoid family.
+A study in the Journal of Agricultural and Food Chemistry found that cooking carrots increased the amount of beta carotene, a compound that is part of the carotenoid family.
 When to Cook Your Foods

 There has never been a study that has measured the actual amount of any nutrient such as a carotenoid, lycopene, vitamin, antioxidant pigments and xanthins that are actually absorbed and utilized as antioxidants by the body because it is virtually impossible to measure such a thing.